Effect-TS/effect/docs/modules/ScheduleInterval.ts.md

 ## Interval (interface)

 An `Interval` represents an interval of time.
-Intervals can encompass all time, or no time at all.
+ScheduleIntervals can encompass all time, or no time at all.

 **Signature**